Kids used to love screen time. Then schools made Zoom mandatory all day long.

 His organization has been calling on schools to limit the amount of screen time they’re asking of students, and to do more of the kind of remote education that experts agree is better for students.
 That means small groups, shorter interactive classes with teachers over video and project-based learning that children can pursue without a computer.

 The group especially wants schools to be careful about using ed-tech applications, which he said can outsource some things typically handled by teachers to algorithms.
-His biggest worry is that changes happening, like moving from in-person interaction to learning on screens and through apps, could be permanent.
+His biggest worry is that changes that are happening, like moving from in-person interaction to learning on screens and through apps, could be permanent.

 “There are no great solutions right now, and that’s really unfortunate.
 The people who are doing the most arguing, parents and teachers, it’s none of their faults.
 This is a virus that was mismanaged by our country,” said Golin.